nuagenetworks/nuage-metroae/CONTRIBUTING.md

 git checkout dev
 ```

 3. Develop and test all proposed contributions on the appropriate hypervisors in the `metro-fork` directory.
 If you choose not to provide support for one or more supported hypervisors, you must provide graceful error handling for those types.
-Testing includes running the program `flake8` over all Python files.
-The only exception to the flake8 rules that we accept is E501, line length.
-For example: `flake8 --ignore=E501`.

-4. If you require any new User Input Variables:
-    * Extend the Metro Automation Engine variable files with sensible example values:<br> `build_vars.yml` and `user_creds.yml`.
-    * Ensure that the copies of the variable files in `roles/reset-build/files/` are identical to<br>`build_vars.yml` and `user_creds.yml`.
-    * Include comments with the variable specifications that explain the variable's purpose and acceptable values.
-    * Variables that are almost never modified may be included in standard Ansible variable locations, e.g. `roles/<rolename>/vars/main.yml`.

-5. If you are developing a new role, include a `README.md` at the base folder with a clear description, requirements, dependencies, and example playbook.
-See also [Ansible Galaxy](https://galaxy.ansible.com/intro) for further best practices.
+Note: All python files modified or submitted must successfully pass a `flake8 --ignore=E501` test.

-6. Add a brief description of your bug fix or enhancement to `RELEASE_NOTES.md`.
+4. Add a brief description of your bug fix or enhancement to `RELEASE_NOTES.md`.

-7. Add your changes to git and do a local code commit:
+5. Add your changes to git and do a local code commit:
 ```
 git add .
 git commit -m "COMMIT WITH THIS MESSAGE"